ZSS57/web102_prework/README.md

 The following **optional** features are implemented:

-- [x] Add search box to search for a specific games.
+- [x] Add search box to search for a specific game.
 - [x] Update the CSS to make it more visually appealing.

 ## Video Walkthrough